I remember the first time I stepped foot in the Gipsy nightclub in Moscow way back in 2014.

 I was stunned by how many hot girls there are.
 I mean absolutely blown away.
 That day I decided that Moscow was the right city for me to live in.
 I was going nowhere.
 I had to get my hands on these hotties.
 But that turned out to be much more difficult than it initially looked.
 Russian girls are friendly and curious at the beginning but they are tough to crack.

 Fast forward three years later.
-I finally have figured out the code to what Russian woman are looking for in a man and I’m about to share it with you…
+I finally have figured out the code to what Russian woman are looking for in a man and how to impress a Russian woman.

 First things first.
 Obviously different things work for different women.
 Some women love bad boy types that are covered in tattoos.
 Others love hipsters.
 Others love men in suits.
 There is no one-size-fits-all solution.